anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### CoAP discovery

-The discovery of the coaps Registrar, using coap discovery, by the Pledge follows section 6 of {{I-D.ietf-ace-coap-est}}.
+The discovery of the coaps Registrar, using coap discovery, by the Pledge follows sections 6.3 and 6.5.1 of {{I-D.ietf-anima-constrained-voucher}}..

 ### GRASP discovery